Central MediaScene 2011

 and artists, and could make a suitable “hub” (that’s a Creative England key word) for film

 Unfortunately, there is still no official recognition of the south-central region, only a patchwork

 of local authorities and official agencies within the huge southeastern and southwestern regions.

-And here in the all-important population centre, we also have a Council with a talent for generating
+And here in the main population centre, we also have a Council with a talent for generating

 negative press coverage via a lengthy succession of bungled enterprises, from the decade-long-and-still-running